JBerthelier/PiRATE/README.md

 **This PiRATE-Galaxy is a suitable and flexible platform to study TEs in the genome of every organisms.**

-However, be aware that PiRATE have been mainly design for organisms that have relative small genome assembly, it has been created/controled using A. thaliana genome assembly (120Mb).
+However, be aware that PiRATE has been designed for organisms that have relative small genome assembly, it has been created/controled using A. thaliana genome assembly (120Mb).
 You need a powerful machine if you want to use it with larger genome assembly and you need to properly setup the amount of Rams/cores in the virtualbox and in the virtual machine.
 Please check : https://github.com/JBerthelier/PiRATE/issues/29